pythonkid2/DevOps-Practice/Interview/starAgile mock2.md

             git fetch <remote>

-git log
+**git log**
 The git log command is used to display the commit history in the repository.
 It shows the commit logs starting from the latest commit, allowing you to view information such as commit hashes, author details, dates, and commit messages.
 Here's an example of how to use it: $ git log

 git log using various options.
 For example, you can use options like --oneline to display each commit on a single line or --graph to visualize the commit history as a graph.

-git status
+**git status**
 Use `git status` to list all new or modified files that haven't yet been committed.

-git commit command
+**git commit**
   In Git, the git commit command is used to save the changes to the local repository.
 When you run git commit, it takes the staged snapshot and commits it to the project history.

-To create a new branch in Git
+**To create a new branch in Git**
     	git branch <branch_name>

-    After creating the branch, you can switch to the newly created branch using the following command: git checkout <branch_name>
+After creating the branch, you can switch to the newly created branch using the following command:
+	git checkout <branch_name>

-	Alternatively, you can combine both commands into one using the -b flag to create and switch to the new branch in a single step: git checkout -b <branch_name>
+Alternatively, you can combine both commands into one using the -b flag to create and switch to the new branch in a single step:

-git merge
+	git checkout -b <branch_name>

+**git merge**
 The git merge command in Git is used to integrate changes from one branch into another.
 It combines multiple sequences of commits into one unified history.
 When you want to merge one branch into another, you typically use the following syntax:

-git rebase
+**git rebase**
 The git rebase command in Git is used to reapply a series of commits from one branch to another.
 Unlike git merge, which integrates the changes of one branch into another, git rebase moves the entire feature branch to a new base commit.
 This effectively changes the base of the branch, allowing for a cleaner, more linear project history.

-🅼🅰🆅🅴🅽
+**git reset**
+The **git reset** command in Git is a powerful tool that is used to reset the current state of the repository. **It can be used to undo changes or move the current branch to a different state**.
+Here are the key options with the git reset command:

+git reset --soft: Moves the HEAD to the specified commit, but leaves the changes in the staging area.
+It does not affect the working directory.

+git reset --mixed: This is the default option if no mode is specified.
+It moves the HEAD to the specified commit and updates the staging area but does not affect the working directory.
+This is useful when you want to unstage changes.

+git reset --hard: Moves the HEAD to the specified commit and updates both the staging area and the working directory.
+Be cautious when using this option as it discards all changes since the specified commit.

+Here is an example of how to use the git reset command:
+		git reset --soft HEAD~3

+# Maven

 maven commands